Vector35/efi-resolver/README.md

 ## Description:

 EFI Resolver is a Binary Ninja plugin that automates the task of resolving EFI protocol type information.
-It propagates pointers to system table, boot services, and runtime services to any global variables where they are stored.
-The plugin also identifies references to the boot services protocol functions and applies type information according to the GUID passed to these functions.
+It propagates pointers to system table, boot services, runtime services, and SMM/MM system table to any global variables where they are stored.
+The plugin also identifies references to the boot services and SMM/MM protocol functions and applies type information according to the GUID passed to these functions.
 The plugin supports all of the core UEFI specification, but does not support vendor protocols.

 ## Installation Instructions